paulcushing/BoiseWeb.Dev/README.md

 ## What Is This?

 It's just a little project I built to keep myself entertained.
 It's built on Next.js and deployed to ~~Netlify~~ Vercel.
 (I LOVE Netlify but the new NextJS Image component wasn't playing nice there.)
 I'm open to suggestions for improvement... even _constructive_ criticism.

+## Who's This For?

+One definition of a _Web Developer_:

+> A Web developer is a kind of programmer who specializes in the development of applications relating to the World Wide Web or distributed network applications, which typically run protocols like HTTP from a Web server to a client browser using associated programming languages like HTML/CSS, C#, Ruby and PHP to name a few.
+A Web developer is usually concerned with the back end or the programming aspect of creating a website or Web application...

+I'm not too concerned about your role title or whether you can code.
+If you think you belong in the world of "web development", jump in!
+Coder, engineer, designer, product owner, CEO of a SAAS... whatever.